sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/Gem_Outline.md

 graph LR
     User[Business User] --> Streamlit[Streamlit UI App]
     Streamlit --> SF_Internal[Snowflake Internal Stage<br/>Landing Layer]
+    SF_Internal --> Snowpipe[Snowflake Pipe Objects]
+    Snowpipe --> SF_Raw[Snowflake QPD Raw Layer]
 ```

-Upon file upload and submission through the Streamlit interface, files are automatically copied into the Snowflake Internal Stage in the landing layer for subsequent processing.
+Upon file upload and submission through the Streamlit interface, files are automatically copied into the Snowflake Internal Stage in the landing layer.
+From there, Snowflake Pipe objects detect when a file has been added and automatically copy it into the Snowflake QPD Raw Layer table for subsequent processing.

 ##### GDW Data Source
 **Type**: Immediately accessible (no ingestion needed)